By Mark Connelly

 This is equally important at times when you're managing personal change.
 Finding ways to adjust to the change and support it will significantly decrease personal resistance and stress.

-First, realise that this is not a task you can complete overnight.
+First, realize that this is not a task you can complete overnight.
 As with other domains of emotional intelligence the growth of skills is a life journey.
 However, there are things you can start doing now.

 This powerful audio hypnosis download will help you to create instant connections with people and gain confidence managing your relationships.